 Notes: Great vocabulary… and amazing content.
 Suitable for all ages!
 You could learn incredible facts such as these ones about Brooklyn…

-Isabel González and Gonzales v.
-Williams Stuff You Missed in History Class
+Henry Martyn Robert’s Rules of Order Stuff You Missed in History Class

-3. SYMHC Classics: Henry Every
+3. SYMHC Classics: James G. Fair

-4. Behind the Scenes Minis: Fascinating Dean
+4. Behind the Scenes Minis: Divorce, Marriage, and Manners

 You can find more podcast ideas on fluentu’s website.
 And if you are looking for some other ideas to try at home, check these tips to avoid getting crazy at home, or practice your reading with these amazing books set in NYC.